 - Social and Community Service Managers: Social and community service managers coordinate social service programs.
-They are prepared for work at nonprofits, for-profit social service companies, and government agencies.
-Many employers prefer that managers have a master's degree.
+They for work at nonprofits, for-profit social service companies, and government agencies.
+Many employers prefer that managers hold a master's degree.

 |Position||Median Annual Salary||Projected Growth Rate|

 |Health Educator and Community Health Worker||$44,390||13%|

 |Health Specialties Teacher||$75,430||13%|

 Joining a professional organization can be a great asset to a student or recent graduate of a health education program.
 Professional organizations provide networking opportunities where learners can meet like-minded professionals and encounter future job opportunities.
 National organizations often boast state and regional chapters that work on health education in the local community.
 Some organizations also work to influence federal health education policy and share public health research.
 The list below includes organizations that can benefit your health education career.

 - American Public Health Association: APHA promotes the health of all people and communities, works to influence federal policy, and shares public health research at their annual meeting.
 They also lead public awareness campaigns.

 - Society for Public Health Education: SOPHE raises awareness of the connections among health education subjects, builds the skills of health educators, and increases the ability for local chapters to work with communities to reduce health disparities.

 - National Commission for Health Education Credentialing: While technically not a professional organization, the NCHEC manages CHES and MCHES certification, working to maintaining the highest level of competency among health educators.
 They also work to promote the value of certification.